 Students enrolled in one of the iSchool programs (known as the Host Program) may decide to transfer to another academic program (known as the Receiving program) within the iSchool.
-It is recommended that students initiate their program transfer process by the end of the first academic semester in the program (for international students) or after they complete first 9 credits in the program (for domestic students).
+It is recommended that students initiate their program transfer process by the end of the first academic semester in the program (for international students) or after they complete the first 9 credits in the program (for domestic students).
 If students initiate the process after the aforementioned timeline, this may extend their stay in the iSchool.

-An iSchool student wishing to transfer to another program within the iSchool must follow the procedure below:
+An iSchool students wishing to transfer to another program within the iSchool must follow the procedure below:

-- 1. In consultation with an iSchool Advisor, review the requirements of the Receiving program. - 2.
-Notify the Manager of the Host program via email. - 3.
-Complete and submit the iSchool Program Transfer form with your advisor.
-Please complete all required form fields and attach: - a.
+1. In consultation with an iSchool Advisor, review the requirements of the Receiving program.

+2. Notify the Manager of the Host program via email.
+Include the following:

+- a.
 Your unofficial transcript for further transfer evaluation (could be accessed through Testudo) - b.
+100 word statement explaining why you want to transfer to a different iSchool academic program and how this new program fits your educational and professional goals

+3. Complete and submit the Petition for Program/Degree Objective Change form with your advisor.

-100 words statement explaining why you want to transfer to a different iSchool academic program and how this new program fits your educational and professional goals - 4.
-The iSchool Transfer form will be submitted to the receiving program coordinator. - 5.
-The receiving program committee or the committee designee will review the transcript and the statement documents (including in the conversation student's host program manager and/or academic advisor if necessary). - 6.
-The receiving program committee or the committee designee will the final student transfer decision. - 7.
-Once a decision has been reached, the Manager of the Receiving program will notify the student of the decision via email.
-If the transfer has been approved, the student will be invited for a follow- up appointment with the Receiving program coordinator.
-Please allow 2 to 4 weeks for your documents to be reviewed and for a decision to be made. - 8.
-The Receiving manager will meet with the transfer student to discuss final steps with course plan a.
-International Students must also coordinate with ISSS to verify that the transfer doesn't impact their visa - 9.
-If all parties are in favor of the transfer, the Receiving program manager will notify Host manager and Student Services. - 10.
-Student Services will request the change from the Graduate School.
+5. The receiving program committee or the committee designee will review the transcript and the statement documents (including in the conversation the student's host program manager and/or academic advisor if necessary).

+6. The receiving program committee or the committee designee will make the final student transfer decision.

+7. Once a decision has been reached, the Manager of the Receiving program will notify the student of the decision via email.
+If the transfer has been approved, the student will be invited for a follow-up appointment with the Receiving program coordinator.
+Please allow 2 to 4 weeks for your documents to be reviewed and for a decision to be made.

+8. The Receiving manager will meet with the transfer student to discuss final steps with regard to the student's course plan a.
+International Students must also coordinate with ISSS to verify that the transfer doesn't impact their visa.

+9. If all parties are in favor of the transfer, the Receiving program manager will notify Host manager and Student Services.

+10. Student Services will request the change from the Graduate School.